haeundev/haeundev.github.io/_pages/CV.md

 ## Work Experience

-### Game Developer at [Archipin Inc.](https://www.archipin.com/) (Gangnam-gu, Seoul)
+- **Game Developer at [Archipin Inc.](https://www.archipin.com/)**, Seoul (04/2020 - 01/2023)
-- Period: 04/2020 - 01/2023
   - Specialized in an intent-entity-based dialogue system development.
   - Built a graph GUI tool for dialogue contents using Unity and XNode.
   - Implemented game features in collaboration with designers and artists.
   - Authored technical documents for team reference.
   - Adopted agile methodologies with a focus on Scrum.
+- **Intern in the Distribution Team at [Sound Republica](https://www.soundrepublica.com/)** (June 2019 - September 2019)
+  - Role in a music distribution company.
+- **Intern in the Planning Team at [ACOM](http://acommusical.com/default/)** (June 2017 - August 2017)
+  - Role in a musical production company.

 ---